by Terri Reddout

+Soon, my perception of what went on outside Pizza Collin in the wee hours of the morning changed.
 Now, if someone yells under my window, I wake up, think to myself it must be sometime between 12:30 and 1:30, then roll over and go back to sleep.
 It’s the same stimuli but, based on the experiences I gained living downtown, I now organize and interpret it differently.
 My perception has changed.
 What was true for me when I first moved into my apartment is no longer true for me today.

 So, what is a perception check (and how does it relate to the perception process)?

 The perception check recognizes the perception process.
-It let’s the other person know what stimuli you are reacting to, how you are organizing and interpreting it.
+It lets the other person know what stimuli you are reacting to, how you are organizing and interpreting it.

 It allows you to express yourself more clearly and decode messages more accurately.
 It reduces the chances of defensiveness while increasing mutual understanding.